 - Loss of consortium – This type of damages provides compensation to your spouse for the loss of your companionship and intimate relationship.

-How Long Do You Have to File a Spinal Cord Injury Lawsuit in Kentucky?
+How Long Do You Have to File a Spine Injury Lawsuit in Kentucky?

 If you have suffered a spinal cord injury due to accident or some other incident that was no fault of your own, you typically have one year from the date of your injury to file a lawsuit for compensation.
 However, if your injury occurred in a motor vehicle accident, you have two years from the date of your accident to file a lawsuit to seek compensation for your spinal cord injury.